johnjago/johnjago.com/content/about.md

 draft: false
 ---

-My name is John, and I love creating things on the web.

-I also like reading books, taking long walks in nature, and exploring new places.
+My name is John.
+I like creating things on the web, reading books, taking long walks in nature, and exploring new places.

 I write to learn and to share what I’ve learned with others and with my future self.